 If none of the above methods have solved the problem then you can proceed with a System Restore.
 This would take back the device to the changes made before Windows Update.
 In order to restore the computer, you need to boot the device back on Safe Mode.
 Select the last restore point before the Windows Update and Restore the device.

 Tip of the day: Transfer Installed Windows 7 To a New Computer.

 Fix 5: Check for the device’s configuration

-This is one of the cause for Windows Update getting stuck.
-If you own a device which is more than 5-7 years old then it may not be compatible to update the Windows with the set of hardware in it.
-In this case, you need to check the RAM, look for updated BIOS etc.
+This is one of the causes of Windows Update getting stuck.
+If you own a device that is more than 5-7 years old then it may not be compatible to update the Windows with the set of hardware in it.
+In this case, you need to check the RAM, look for updated BIOS, etc.

 Fix 6: Reinstall the Windows

 If the problem is not solvable by any of these solutions then you can reinstall the operating system on your device.
 You can install the OS from an external device such as a Pendrive, HDD, DVD, etc. Select the appropriate drive where you need to install the Windows.